Chocolate Chip Cookies made with cream cheese and refrigerated before cooking are the best I’ve ever had. Soft, chewy, and easy to make!Jump to Recipe

-Oh my goodness, I found a new cookie recipe thanks to Pinterest and these are the BEST chocolate chip cookies I have ever eaten!
+Oh my goodness, I found a new cookie recipe thanks to Pinterest.
+These are the BEST chocolate chip cookies I have ever eaten!
 Seriously.
-They are soft and chewy and chocolatey and oh so good… and even better, they stay that way for a couple of days, if they last that long!
+They are soft and chewy and chocolatey and oh so good.
+And even better, they stay that way for a couple of days, if they last that long!

 These cookies go so fast.
 As with most recipes I make, I learned a few things the first couple of times I made these cookies, and have adjusted the recipe accordingly.

 I get compliments all the time about how soft the chocolate chip cookies are.
 This is my go-to recipe if I ever have to bring a dessert somewhere.
 Most people are shocked when they find out the secret ingredient: cream cheese!

 Ok, now that I have your mouth watering, I’ll get on to the recipe.
 Oh, and just a word of warning, the dough has to chill for at least two hours, so these aren’t quite an impulse bake cookie like I usually do.